Top 3 Things to Look for When Auditing a Medical Manufacturer

 Medical device OEMs rely on the competence and compliance of their contract manufacturers (CMs) to continuously deliver high-quality parts and products on demand.
 By outsourcing the production of their products, these OEMs trust those CMs with patient lives and a critical piece of the OEM’s business.

 To mitigate the risks inherent in outsourcing, OEMs must audit their CMs.
 In the high-stakes and highly regulated world of medical devices, verification—not trust—is what’s necessary.But what exactly should OEMs verify when they audit their medical manufacturing partners?
-Among the numerous details covered by regulatory and ISO audits, there are a few key items that need to be included in every audit of a medical manufacturer.
+Among the numerous details covered in regulatory and ISO audits, a few key items must be included in every audit of a medical manufacturer.

 Training RecordsWithout adequate training, even the most accurate and advanced inspection equipment on the market will produce wrong answers.
 Likewise, even the most detailed assembly work instructions assume some level of assembly skill and knowledge about how to use the necessary tools.
 That skill and knowledge is transferred, refreshed, and improved by training.